 When it comes to halo braid hairstyles, it can be common to categorize them as solely updos.
-Not always so, as this beautiful half up goddess braid goes to show.
+Not always so, as this beautiful half halo braid goes to show.
 You’ll want ample volume on both the top and bottom, so consider incorporating extensions into the look.

 #15: Secured Wrapping Style

 Clean, simple and easy, not all types of haloed hairstyles are intricate and eye-catching.
 This particular style is great for ladies with shoulder length hair.
 If you have longer hair, your braids will be thicker and more pronounced.